stevegt/grid-cli/v2/doc/346-persist.md

 ### Conclusion

 By leveraging the strengths of OPFS and `afero`, the persistence of the trie data structure can be efficiently managed across both native and WASM environments.
 OPFS provides a secure and performant option for web environments, while `afero` offers flexibility and abstraction for native applications.
-This dual approach ensures that the PromiseGrid system remains robust, adaptable, and efficient in diverse runtime conditions.
+Utilizing a strategy where each trie node is persisted in its own disk file further enhances the ability to manage and retrieve parts of the trie efficiently.